udayskai/mutualaidworld/README.md

 **CoronaDonor is a project to help local organizers do their work by providing ready made, constantly evolving software to meet the needs of local mutual aid projects.**

 ## What is it?
 On a very basic level think tinder, but for people who need help with odd projects/jobs that they might not be able to do themselves.
 Let’s say I want my meds picked up, I can put a request, and someone can potentially answer your request.
 People earn reputation points which can help oraganisers allocate jobs correctly.
-Other aspects of the tool are focused on what local community organising groups need to keep track of who is doing what where.
+Other aspects of the tool are focused on what local community organising groups need to keep track of and help things along from their perspective.

 ## How you can help